McDonald Creek Provincial Park

 McDonald Creek Provincial Park is a provincial park in British Columbia, Canada, located 10 km south of Nakusp along Highway 6 in the Arrow Lakes region.
-The 468-hectare park is bisected by Upper Arrow Lake, and it provides beaches, a boat launch and 73 camping spaces on the eastern shore of the reservoir.
+The 468-hectare park is bisected by Upper Arrow Lake and provides beaches, a boat launch, and 73 camping spaces on the eastern shore of the reservoir.
 Formerly a homesteading site, the area was set aside for recreation in 1982.
 In 2014, the campground underwent an upgrade, including the installation of a new services including showers and additional camping spaces.